natekimball/RL-Algorithms/README.md

-# Implementation of Some Reinforcement Learning Algorithms (using JAX)
+# Implementation of Reinforcement Learning Algorithms (using JAX)